DaChese/StrawHats_Project_Files/README.md

 Provider enters their 9-digit number + 4-digit PIN → ProviderLoginController checks it against providers.csv
 Once in, they can either:
-Submit a service record — walks through member validation → date → service code → confirm → optional comments → appends a row to service_records.csv
+Submit a service record — walks through member validation -> date -> service code -> confirm -> optional comments -> then appends a row to service_records.csv
 Request the provider directory — generates a sorted .txt file of all services + fees to data/output/